Right-Handed Leptonic Mixing and Enhancement Band in Left-Right Symmetry: Parameter Space and Branch Structure

 Outside this band the RH and LH leptonic mixings remain closely aligned across all branches.
-Inside it, however, mixed-sign configurations can develop localized but sizable deviations while the all-equal sign branches remain smooth.
+Inside it, however, the mixed-sign neutrino branches can develop localized but sizable deviations.

+The hierarchy of RH--LH angle deviations is strongly non-uniform, with the dominant effect appearing in the solar angle.
+This behavior can be understood analytically in the two complementary regimes.
+In the small-$\epsilon$ regime, the enhanced correction is confined to the $(12)$ sector and feeds $\delta\theta_{12}$ already at first order, while the remaining angles are only reached at higher order.
+In the quasi-degenerate regime, all three angles receive leading corrections, but $\delta\theta_{12}$ still dominates because its numerator receives a contribution from the atmospheric mass splitting, whereas the corrections to $\theta_{13}$ and $\theta_{23}$ are mainly controlled by the solar scale.
+Thus the dominance of the solar angle reflects a robust structural property of the mixed-sign $(12)$ branches rather than an accidental feature of a particular approximation.

-A simple estimate shows that an enhancement in channel $(i,j)$ becomes visible only when $|\epsilon|$ exceeds a characteristic scale of order $|m_i-m_j|/|H_{ij}|$.
-The appearance of the effect depends not only on the fermion mass splittings but also on the mixing structure encoded in $H_{ij}$.
-In particular, strongly hierarchical spectra or small off-diagonal mixings can push the onset beyond the physically allowed $\epsilon$ range.
+An estimate shows that an enhancement in channel $(i,j)$ becomes visible only when $|\epsilon|$ exceeds a characteristic scale of order $|m_i-m_j|/|H_{ij}|$.
+The appearance of the effect depends not only on the mass splittings but also on the mixing structure encoded in $H_{ij}$.
+In particular, strongly hierarchical spectra or small off-diagonal mixings can push the onset scale beyond the physically allowed $\epsilon$ range.

+The global structure of the parameter space can then be understood from the competition between the onset scale and the maximal allowed value of $\epsilon$.
+At low $m_{\nu,\text{lightest}}$, the physical $\epsilon$ range is small and the relevant neutrino pair may not be sufficiently compressed, so the onset can lie outside the allowed domain.
+As the spectrum becomes more compressed, the onset scale decreases and the enhancement can enter the physical region.
+This explains why compressed spectra can display sizable RH--LH misalignment, and why in IH the effect persists farther into the low-lightest-mass region, since the relevant $(1,2)$ pair is already compressed.
+For larger $m_{\nu,\text{lightest}}$, the quasi-degenerate expression \eqref{eq:dth12-mixedsign} describes the large-mass side of the band.
+The fixed-angle contour continues toward smaller $\epsilon$, while in the exact degenerate limit the off-diagonal misalignment vanishes.

-This demonstrates that RH leptonic mixing in the minimal Dirac LR theory exhibits a highly structured pattern: significant misalignment arises only in localized regions controlled by the interplay of parity breaking and spectral near-degeneracies, whereas the bulk of parameter space remains perturbatively stable.
+This demonstrates that RH leptonic mixing in the minimal Dirac LR model exhibits a highly structured pattern: significant misalignment arises only in localized regions controlled by the interplay of parity breaking and spectral near-degeneracies, whereas the bulk of parameter space remains perturbatively stable.

 To visualize this structure along a fixed slice of the parameter space, we examine the behavior of the RH mixing angles as functions of $\epsilon$.
 We extract the angles using the same global-fit values of the neutrino oscillation parameters.
 Since the diagonal external phases are fixed by the master equation, the resulting angles are unambiguously defined.